rmorshea/pybooster/docs/src/concepts.md

 !!! note

     Don't forget to add the `required` default value.
-Without it, Ninject will not know that the argument is a dependency that needs to be injected.
+Without it, PyBooster will not know that the argument is a dependency that needs to be injected.

 In order for a value to be injected you'll need to declare a [provider](#providers) and